jfalkinburg/ECE383_slides/L31/slides.md

 ## Timing Analysis of a Synchronous System

-- To satisfy setup time constraint
 - Signal from the state register
   - Controlled by the clock
   - Adjust clock period to avoid setup time violation
 - Signal from external input
   - Same if the external input comes from another synchronous subsystem
   - Otherwise, have to deal with the occurrence of setup time violation

 ![Mealy Machine](mealy.jpg)